16th November 2017

 Aluminium is difficult to photo-etch effectively as the heat energy it releases during etching often results in a rough, granular edge.

-Typical applications include helicopter air intake grilles which are light-weight and retain material properties during manufacture and heat transfer plates used in aircraft dehumidifiers and engines.
+Typical applications include helicopter air intake grilles which are lightweight and retain material properties during manufacture and heat transfer plates used in aircraft dehumidifiers and engines.
 These plate assemblies often require multiple designs which can be set-up cost-effectively with photo etching and include smooth channels to improve airflow.

-Highly versatile and cost-effective, it is no wonder photo etching has become one of today’s fastest growing metal machining technologies.
+Highly versatile and cost-effective, it is no wonder photo etching has become one of today’s fastest-growing metal machining technologies.
 An ability to etch the widest range of metals is crucial when specifying a photo etching supplier, as is partnering early in the design phase to ensure success in manufacture and a quicker route to market.
 Precision Micro has over 50 years’ experience as a photo etching specialist and is Europe’s market-leading photo etching company.